-A self-oil massage known as abhyanga in Ayurvedic medicine is used for daily self-care as well as an essential practice for any and all Ayurvedic cleanses (called snehana or oiliation therapy).
+A self-oil massage known as abhyanga in Ayurvedic medicine is used for daily self-care as well as an essential practice for any Ayurvedic cleanse (called snehana or oiliation therapy).
 Massaging the medicated oil into your skin releases stored toxins from your tissues and allows them to be expelled from your system during the cleanse.
-As an added bonus, ahbyanga acts directly to strengthen and heal the nervous system, calming the mind, reducing stress, and releasing stored emotions.
+As a bonus, ahbyanga acts directly to strengthen and heal the nervous system, calming the mind, reducing stress, and releasing stored emotions.

-Directions: Each morning of your fast, perform a full body self-oil massage using a medicated oil specific for your needs such as Vata Oil, Pitta Oil, Kapha Oil, Ashwagandha Oil or Bala Oil.
-The oil should be massaged in thoroughly and left on for a minimum of 30 minutes before taking a warm shower or bath.
+Directions: Each morning of your fast, perform a full-body self-oil massage using a medicated oil specific for your needs such as Vata Oil, Pitta Oil, Kapha Oil, Tridoshioc Oil, Ashwagandha Oil, or Bala Oil.
+The oil should be massaged thoroughly and left on for a minimum of 30 minutes before taking a warm shower or bath.

 Since you are eating kitchari for three meals, it will be best to simply make a large batch to get you through the day.
 Here are some great kitchari recipe options that are more appropriate for times of cleansing.

 - Classic Cleansing Kitchari Recipe

 - Spring Cleansing Spicy Dahl and Peppered Rice Recipe

 - Tri-doshic Mung Dahl and Quinoa Kitchari Recipe

 **See recommended meal times and suggested meal sizes in the chart above!